Categories

 White Springbok Hunt

-White Springbok hunting has the same traits as the common Springbok, and hunting is no different from hunting a common springbok.
+White Springbok hunting has the same traits as the common springbok, and the hunting method is no different from hunting a common springbok.
+Spot and stalk or walk and stalk are common approaches used for both varieties.

 This color variation was developed by selective breeding and is albino looking; the skin color is all white except for the dark facial stripes and eyelashes.